Home mining with Bitaxes.

 Solo mining means you point your rig at a solo endpoint (like solo.ckpool.org or public-pool.io).
 You are still in a "pool" for protocol reasons, but if your miner's hash finds the block, you get the entire reward.
 If it doesn't, you get nothing.

 Expected value across infinite time is identical minus fees.
 Psychology is not identical.
 Solo is a lottery ticket with a cosmic payout.
 Pool is a paycheck.
-I run solo because the point isn't the paycheck.
+Home miners who choose solo usually do so because the point is not the paycheck.

 Home mining reality